• Home

 Baptisms In line with the policy of the diocese, Six Sundays preparation must be undertaken before a date will be given by the priest.
 When this condition has been met a date will be booked into the parish diary and a form handed out for details to be submitted.
 During the Holy Season of Lent we do not baptize Once the Easter Season has begun Baptisms will again take place.

 Reconciliation Children prepare to celebrate the Sacrament of Reconciliation as part of a structured Sacramental programme at the age of seven with the assistance of a team of parish catechists.
-Confessions are heard every Saturday at St Peter’s from 11am until 11.45am and in St John Vianney from 5.15pm to 5.45pm.
+Confessions are heard on request at the church or in the presbytery .

 Matrimony Marriages can be arranged to be celebrated in any of our churches but 6 months notice must be given.